GustavoSwDaniel/GustavoSwDaniel/README.md

 ### <img src="https://github.com/rajput2107/rajput2107/blob/master/Assets/Hi.gif" width="29px"> Hello world!&nbsp;<img src="https://github.com/rajput2107/rajput2107/blob/master/Assets/Earth.gif" width="24px">
 <em>I am Gustavo, a student of System Analysis and Development at the <a href="https://www.ifspcjo.edu.br/"><b>Federal Institute of Education, Science and Technology of San Paulo.</b></a>
-Currently, I program in python, have knowledge in flask in building apiRES, and currently I am studying Django.
+Currently, I program in python, have knowledge in flask in building apiREST, and currently I am studying Django.
 I have good knowledge in SQL server and C #
 Every day I want to learn more, knowledge is never too much.
 I'm passionate about technology.</em>
  <br/>